Moniter123/build-cdn/_posts/2013-01-07-filtering-spam-with-exim-only.md

 ---

 {% raw %}
-Defense against spam has always been a hassle.
-Statistical filters only get you so far and they consume a LOT of resources.
-For exactly that reason I like to employ basic checking policies before accepting e-mail at all.
-These policies have gotten me pretty far and my false positive rate is pretty low.

 ## Reverse DNS checks

 The most basic checks almost everybody employs are the reverse DNS checks.
 While “normal” DNS (A, AAAA, etc) records tell you the IP address for a domain name (among others), reverse DNS entries (PTR records) tell you what the primary domain name for an IP address is.